MTahsin77/Axioniz_home/SETUP_GUIDE.md

 # Axioniz Consultation Backend Setup Guide

-This guide will walk you through setting up the complete consultation form backend functionality for your Axioniz.tech website.
+This guide will walk you through setting up the complete consultation form backend functionality for your Axioniz.com website.

 ## Prerequisites